 - It is quite heavy and weighs 400 lbs

-Summary: If you’re looking for a home gym installment that relies on stacking weights for resistance, the Inspire M2 is an ideal choice for you.
+Summary: If you’re looking for a home gym installment that relies on stacking weights for resist, the Inspire M2 is an ideal choice for you.

 It’s built using heavy-gauge steel tubes and is designed to feel like commercial-grade equipment without the bulk of multi-weight stacks.